 Lipoma Removal

-Removal of small lumps of fat under the skin by several options including Lipolysis (medical) and liposuction or excision (surgical).
+Removal of small lumps of fat under the skin by several options including Lipolysis (medical) and excision (surgical).

 A lipoma is a lump in the fat layer under the skin that occurs due to an overgrowth of fat cells.
 Lipomas are benign tumours, which means that they are non-cancerous growths.
 Often, they are genetic and they can be multiple.